PrefectHQ/prefect/docs/getting-started/installation.md

 For more information about these environment variables, see the [cURL documentation](https://everything.curl.dev/usingcurl/proxies/env).

-## Upgrading from Prefect beta

-The following sections provide important notes for users upgrading from Prefect 2 beta releases.

-### Upgrading to 2.0b6

-In Prefect 2.0b6 we added breaking changes with respect to the [Blocks API](/concepts/blocks/).
-This API is an important abstraction you may have used already to create default [Storage](/concepts/storage/) or specifying `flow_storage` as part of a [`DeploymentSpec`](/concepts/deployments/#deployment-specifications).
-As a result, the backend API in 2.0b6 is incompatible with previous Prefect client versions.

-After the upgrade, your data will remain intact, but you will need to upgrade to 2.0b6 to continue using the Cloud 2 API.

-Actions needed to upgrade:

-- Upgrade Prefect Python package: `pip install -U "prefect>=2.0b6"`
-- Restart any agent processes.
-- If you are using an agent running on Kubernetes, update the Prefect image version to 2.0b6 in your Kubernetes manifest and re-apply the deployment.

-You don't need to recreate any deployments or pause your schedules &mdash; stopping your agent process to perform an upgrade may result in some late runs, but those will be picked up once you restart your agent, so Don't Panic!

-### Upgrading to 2.0a10

-Upgrading from Prefect version 2.0a9 or earlier requires resetting the Prefect database.

-Prior to 2.0a10, Prefect did not have database migrations and required a hard reset of the database between versions.
-Now that migrations have been added, your database will be upgraded automatically with each version change.
-However, you must still perform a hard reset of the database if you are upgrading from 2.0a9 or earlier.

-Resetting the database with the CLI command `prefect server database reset` is not compatible a database from 2.0a9 or earlier.
-Instead, delete the database file `~/.prefect/prefect.db`.
-Prefect automatically creates a new database on the next write.

 !!! warning "Resetting the database deletes data"
     Note that resetting the database causes the loss of any existing data.